-The Scheme's AVC plan is invested with Scottish Widows.
-The day-to-day management of the underlying investments of the fund and the declaration of bonuses is the responsibility of Scottish Widows.
-Along with monitoring the long-term performance of the fund, the Trustees consider the underlying risks at regular intervals.
+18 The Scheme's AVC plans are invested with Scottish Widows and Standard Life.
+The day-to-day management of the underlying investments of each fund and the declaration of bonuses is the responsibility of Scottish Widows and Standard Life.
+Along with monitoring the long-term performance of each fund, the Trustees consider the underlying risks at regular intervals.